NicolasPetton/Notebook/README.md

   `notebook-mobile` plugin.
 - Notebook can be used with 2 colour palettes, a grey and a beige one.
 To switch between colour palettes, click the color palette switch button in the top bar.
+- Notebook uses a custom left sidebar, with another sticky bar at the top of the page (or at the bottom on mobile).

 ## Demo & Screenshots